-CSA No. 40 coordinates fire service activities in the unincorporated areas of Sonoma County, advises the Board of Supervisors on fire services issues, assists with disaster program planning and emergency response planning, responds to emergency situations and reviews program and policy matters with the Board appointed Fire Safety Committee.
+CSA No. 40 coordinates fire service activities in the unincorporated areas of Sonoma County, advises the Board of Supervisors on fire services issues, assists with disaster program planning and emergency response planning, responds to emergency situations and reviews program and policy matters.
 CSA No. 40 is managed by the County Administrator.
 The department administers contracts for structural fire response with local fire agencies, not-for-profit corporations and the California Department of Forestry (CDF).
 The department also administers the volunteer fire program and provides administrative support for five dependent fire zones.
 Beginning in fiscal year 2018-2019, a single contract was executed with the newly formed North Bay Fire to provide support and oversight of the Volunteer Fire Companies.
-The contract with North Bay Fire is intended to be a transitional measure to give the Volunteer Fire Companies time to establish partnerships and enter into consolidations with neighboring Fire Protection Districts and/or into larger regional fire agencies.
-Funds for the individual assessment districts are reported under the supplementary information section of this report.
+The contract with North Bay Fire is intended to be a transitional measure to give the Volunteer Fire Companies time to establish partnerships and enter into consolidations with neighboring Fire Protection Districts are reported under the supplementary information section of this report.